University of Illinois System: Springfield

 The newest university in the system is University of Illinois Springfield.
 It is located in Springfield, the state capital of Illinois.
 When it opened in 1969, it was named Sangamon State University, and was exclusively an upper-level university, serving only upperclassmen and graduate students.
 In 1995, Sangamon State joined the University of Illinois system and was renamed as the University of Illinois Springfield.
 The University of Illinois System then transitioned the school from an upper division university into a full four-year institution with an undergraduate program.

 UIS is the smallest university in the University of Illinois System, with an enrollment of approximately 4,000 students.
 UIS offers more than 50 degree-granting programs.
 The academic curriculum of the university emphasizes a liberal arts core, an array of professional programs, opportunities in experiential education, and an engagement in public affairs issues in its academic and community service pursuits.
 UIS has the lowest student/teacher ratio of all three universities in the U of I System.

+Their athletic program is member of the Great Lakes Valley Conference and NCAA Division II.